rajkumarr1977/Power_BI/README.md

 ## Contributions 🤝🌟
 I welcome contributions to enhance this Power BI project.
 If you have any ideas, bug fixes, or feature suggestions, please feel free to open an issue or submit a pull request.
 Let's collaborate and make this project even better! 🚀🎉

-Thank you for your interest in this project.
+Thanks for your interest in this project.
 Enjoy exploring the Power BI Activities Analysis Dashboard! 💖💻